maxgfr/react-native-algolia-places/README.md

 # ReactNativeAlgoliaPlaces
-ReactNativeAlgoliaPlaces is a module for React Native that helps you to create an address autocompletion based on Algolia Places
+ReactNativeAlgoliaPlaces is a module for React Native that helps you to create an address autocompletion based on Algolia Places.
+This is an enhanced version of the original react-native-algolia-places repo

 ## Demo
 ![](https://media.giphy.com/media/1it8jEAmVvJmNQFw9U/giphy.gif)